lericson/git-remote-deploy/README.md

 ![git-remot-deploy example](http://bsg.lericson.se/git-remote-deploy.gif)

 Small and large teams alike, there is no question people want Git for deployment.
-I do not condone this as a method of release management.
-If your development team has any kind of resources, you should look into release tools like Capistrano, Phing, Fabric, or whatever the flavor of the month is.

-For us, the 99%, there are dirt jobs, campaign sites, and quick hacks.
-These are better off with a simple, straight-forward solution.
-This is my take.
+This glorified Git post-receive hook unpacks whatever tree you push to the `deploy` branch.

 Let's get started!